What we believe. And what we refuse.

 Tell us when we get it wrong.

-One email a month.
+One email a week.
 Your email is used only for the essays.
 Unsubscribe with one tap.
 We will not write more often than you said yes to.